Sunday, June 29, 2008

 This pie is more often than not served as a tart, but I added a little whiff of pastry on top to keep its pie delineation.
 The addition of flour is debated, and I’m sure my flavoring additions will be hotly debated by traditionalists, but I have taste testers who will back me up saying it was delicious!
 However, they are not French Canadian and it was their first taste of sugar pie.
 Here’s a great article for some more information about sugar pie.

 Earlier this month, I’d read about pie in jars.
 I’ve been waiting for the right opportunity to use this brilliant idea.
-Megan from Not Martha got the idea from Amy at Angry Chicken who got the idea from Mariko at Super Eggplant who saw it on Etsy and things went viral from there.
-LloydandLauren also made frozen mudslide pies in jars.
+Amy at Angry Chicken and LloydandLauren also made desserts in jars.
 I love it!

 Recipe for Sugar Pie